Sealant

 Self-leveling silicone firestop system used around pipe through-penetration in a two-hour fire-resistance rated concrete floor assembly.

 Sealant is a substance used to block the passage of fluids through openings in materials, a type of mechanical seal.
 In building construction sealant is sometimes synonymous with caulk (especially if acrylic latex or polyurethane based) and also serve the purposes of blocking dust, sound and heat transmission.
 Sealants may be weak or strong, flexible or rigid, permanent or temporary.
 Sealants are not adhesives but some have adhesive qualities and are called adhesive-sealants or structural sealants.

 History

-Sealants were first used in prehistory in the broadest sense as mud, grass and reeds to seal dwellings from the weather such as the daub in wattle and daub and thatching.
-Natural sealants and adhesive-sealants included plant resins such as pine pitch and birch pitch, bitumen, wax, tar, natural gum, clay (mud) mortar, lime mortar, lead, blood and egg.
+Sealants were first used in prehistory in the broadest sense as mud, grass and reeds to seal dwellings from the weather such as the daub in wattle and daub and quincha.
+Natural sealants and adhesive-sealants included pine pitch and birch pitch, bitumen, wax, tar, natural gum, clay (mud) mortar, lime mortar, lead, blood, and egg.
 In the 17th century glazing putty was first used to seal window glass made with linseed oil and chalk, later other drying oils were also used to make oil-based putties.
 In the 1920s, polymers such as acrylic polymers, butyl polymers and silicone polymers were first developed and used in sealants.
 By the 1960s, synthetic-polymer-based sealants were widely available.